Osteoporosis

 What is osteoporosis?

-Osteoporosis is also known as bone atrophy.
-It is normal that bone density declines with age.
+Decreasing bone density is a normal part of the aging process.
 However, bone density reduces more rapidly in some people than in others.
-When it falls below a certain level, it is a case of osteoporosis.
-Older people are particularly affected.
-The decline in bone mass begins earlier in women than in men.
+When it falls below a certain level, it is due to osteoporosis.

-People with osteoporosis are at increased risk of breaking bones.
+People with osteoporosis are at an increased risk of breaking bones.
 For older people in particular, this can become a problem, as a broken bone does not heal as well in old age.
-A break can then lead to more serious complications than at a younger age.
+A break can lead to more serious complications than at a younger age.

 This and other videos can also be found on YouTube